wuxc/pywin32doc/md/PyCRichEditDocTemplate.md

 ## PyCRichEditDocTemplate Object

 A document template class for OLE functionality\.
-Encapsulates an MFC **CDocTemplate** class
+Encapsulates an MFCCDocTemplate

+ class

 #### Methods